Showing Posts by Category: Research

 A new study on the cost-effectiveness of supportive housing received significant press coverage last month.

 A report from Rethink Homelessness found that providing a homeless person with supportive housing costs taxpayers three times less than leaving a homeless person on the streets.
 “The Cost of Long-Term Homelessness in Central Florida” echoes the existing research, which has shown that supportive housing both provides formerly homeless individuals with safe, stable homes and saves taxpayer dollars.
-You can read the full document here.

 The study looked at a group of 107 chronically homeless individuals in Florida.
 The researchers found that each person while homeless cost $31,065 per year in inpatient hospitalizations, emergency room fees, incarceration and other systems associated with homelessness.
 By comparison, the report finds that supportive housing for chronically homeless individuals in Central Florida costs just $10,051 per person per year – a 68% reduction in community costs.Continue Reading | Research